ahmedben0/DEEPINCELL/README.md

 The testing, depending on the task, is carried out on ex vivo and in vivo optical tomographic data from the heathy subjects and clinical patients.
-The first task of our work is to exploit the correlated signals of FFOCT images fot denoising.
+The first task of our work is to exploit the correlated signals of FFOCT images for denoising.\
 The code, as well as data example, can be found in ths repository.

 # An early preprint of this work will be uploaded soon.